KristianLyng/varnishfoo/chapter-2.rst

 ----------------------------

 An HTTP object has an age.
-This is how long it is since the object was updated from whatever origin source.
-In most cases, an objects starts acquiring age once it leaves a web server.
+This is how long it is since the object was fetched or validated from the origin source.
+In most cases, an object starts acquiring age once it leaves a web server.

 Age is measured in seconds.
 The HTTP response header ``Age`` is used to forward the information regarding age to HTTP clients.
 You can specify maximum age allowed both from a client and server.
 The most interesting aspect of this is the HTTP header ``Cache-Control``.
 This is both a response- and request-header, which means that both clients and servers can emit this header.

-The ``Age`` header has a single value: the age of the object returned, measured in seconds.
+The ``Age`` header has a single value: the age of the object measured in seconds.
 The ``Cache-Control`` header, on the other hand, has a multitude of variables and options.
-We'll begin with the simplest:
+We'll begin with the simplest: ``max-age=``.
-``max-age=``.
 This is a variable that can be used both in a request-header and response-header, but is most useful in the response header.
 Most web servers and many intermediary caches (including Varnish), ignores a ``max-age`` field received in a HTTP request-header.